sanjeevk24/commit_alphabets/README.md

 # commit_alphabets
 A python script for writing messages on GitHub's contribution dashboard.

+# How to create a repository for displaying messages on github contribution dashboard:
 - Create a test repo with words you want to write in dummy repository.
     ```
     python3 -m commit_alphabets \